Skip to content

 • If residing abroad: proof of the parents' main place of residence

-• Possibly divorce certificate with confirmation of the legal validity of the divorced marriage (you can obtain this from the divorce court) or marriage certificate of the last marriage and death certificate of the spouse
+• If applicable, a divorce certificate with confirmation of the legal validity of the divorced marriage (you can obtain this from the divorce court) or marriage certificate from the previous marriage and death certificate of the spouse

-• Possibly proof of academic degrees of the child's parents
+• If applicable, proof of academic degrees of the child's parents

-The maternity allowance is intended to provide financial support for the expectant mother around the time of the birth and is paid as a replacement for the loss of income (so-called “Wochengeld”).
-The maternity allowance is paid monthly in arrears.
+Maternity allowance (Wochengeld) is intended to provide financial support for the expectant mother around the time of the birth and is paid as compensation for loss income.
+Maternity allowance is paid monthly in arrears, over the following period:

-• eight weeks before the expected date of birth,
+• eight weeks before the baby's due date,

 • eight weeks after the birth (in the case of multiple, premature or caesarean births: twelve weeks after the birth).
 A premature birth is deemed to have occurred if the birth takes place before the 37th week of pregnancy.

-If the specialist doctor, the labor inspector or the public health officer has imposed a ban on employment before the start of the protection period or beyond, the maternity allowance is also paid for the duration of this ban on employment.
+If a specialist doctor, labour inspector or public health officer has imposed a ban on working before or after the statutory period, maternity allowance is also paid for the duration of this ban.

 1. 01